oracle/weblogic-image-tool/README.md

 the cloud, and to simplify and speed up the application deployment life cycle.
 By adopting industry standards, such as Docker and Kubernetes, WebLogic now runs in a cloud neutral infrastructure.
-To help simplify and automate the creation of Docker images for WebLogic Server, we are providing this open source Oracle WebLogic Image Tool.
+To help simplify and automate the creation of Docker images for WebLogic Server, we are providing this open source WebLogic Image Tool.
 This tool let's you create a new Linux based image, with installations of a JDK and WebLogic Server, and optionally, configure a WebLogic domain with your applications, apply WebLogic Server patches, or update an existing image.